magwojtek/software-design-patterns/src/patterns/creational/singleton/README.md

 - When tight coupling becomes a concern
 - When global state makes testing difficult

+## Real-World Examples

+### Database Connection Pools
+Application servers often implement connection pooling as singletons.
+The pool manages a limited set of database connections that are shared across the application, preventing resource exhaustion while providing centralized monitoring and configuration.

+### Application Loggers
+Logging frameworks like Log4j or Winston typically implement their logger as a singleton.
+This ensures consistent logging behavior across the application, with centralized configuration for log levels, output formats, and destinations.

+### Configuration Managers
+Applications use singleton configuration managers to maintain consistent settings throughout the system.
+A single configuration instance loads settings from files or environment variables once and provides them to all components that need them.

+### Cache Managers
+Memory caches in applications are often implemented as singletons to provide a central point for cache management.
+This allows for consistent caching policies and efficient memory usage by ensuring all components share the same cache.

+### Thread Pools
+In multi-threaded applications, thread pools are typically implemented as singletons.
+This provides centralized management of thread creation, scheduling, and lifecycle, preventing thread proliferation while optimizing resource utilization.

 ## Further Considerations

 - **Dependency Injection**: Consider using DI frameworks instead of singletons